Mainstream climate change and green economy in reportage - journalists urged

 She noted that Ghana over the years has taken important steps to implement green economy policies, including the ban on the importation of incandescent lamps, and the energy efficient refrigerator replacement rebate scheme.

 She explained, for instance, that the ban on the importation of incandescent lamps and the energy efficient refrigerator replacement rebate scheme have resulted in significant reduction in energy consumption in the country.

 The workshop, which brought together journalists and media practitioners from Central, Western, Volta, Eastern, and Greater Accra regions

 Similarly, the training was aimed at improving the understanding of the participants of the mainstreaming process of the Metropolitan, Municipal and District Assemblies (MMDAs), effective reporting on climate change and SDGs and how to hold duty bearers accountable.

 Similar training will be organised for journalists and media practitioners in Ashanti, Brong Ahafo, Northern, Upper East and Upper West regions in July.

-The UNDP Programme Coordinator, Mr Kingsley Bekoe, said one of the key ways of creating awareness on climate change and economy was to support capacity strengthening such as the training of key stakeholders, including journalists and media practitioners.
+The UNDP Programme Coordinator, Mr Kingsley Bekoe, said one of the key ways of creating awareness on climate change and

 He said the training of the journalists and media practitioners would help in the mainstreaming of climate change and green economy SDGs into the development plans of MMDAs.